Lateral Hip Pain - Greater Trochanteric Pain Syndrome (GTPS)

 Posted on 31st May 2021 at 15:19

 Physiologically GTPS is caused by increased load on the Gluteus Medius, Gluteus Minimus and deeper rotator muscles of the buttock which insert into the greater trochanter located near the top of the thigh bone.
 Undue stress can be placed on these tendons creating reactivity in the tendon which causes pain or in more advanced cases a tendinopathy that is associated with a structural change in the tendon that can produce pain, weakness, inflammation and even stiffness.
-Telling signs are excessive pain when palpating the tendon insertion, difficulty standing on one leg, pain going up or down stairs and a reduction in gluteal strength.
+Common greater trochanteric pain syndrome symptoms include excessive pain when palpating the tendon insertion, difficulty standing on one leg, pain going up or down stairs and a reduction in gluteal strength.

 It can be more prevalent in perimenopausal women where there appears to be a link with hormonal changes.
 Smoking and diabetes also have detrimental effects on tendons.

-For treatment to be successful it is important to isolate the cause of tendon overload, which is often an imbalance between the strength / control functions of the lower limb musculature.
+For greater trochanteric pain syndrome treatment to be successful it is important to isolate the cause of tendon overload, which is often an imbalance between the strength / control functions of the lower limb musculature.
 In the past, we often suggested rest in combination with soft tissue techniques however recent research would suggest that this is not always a successful intervention.
-Current research and opinion is that it is preferable to avoid aggravating movements or positions that cause excessive pain whilst strengthening the gluteal muscles in a controlled manner to improve tendon strength and movement control so that a return to the patients activity of choice is facilitated.
+Current research and opinion are that it is preferable to avoid aggravating movements or positions that cause excessive pain whilst strengthening the gluteal muscles in a controlled manner to improve tendon strength and movement control so that a return to the patient’s activity of choice is facilitated.

-Exercises typically begin in stationary positions to activate the gluteal muscles with reduced load and then are progressed to more dynamic positions as pain allows.
-When strength and control improves exercises are prescribed to become more sport or function specific.
+Greater trochanteric pain syndrome exercises typically begin in stationary positions to activate the gluteal muscles with reduced load and then are progressed to more dynamic positions as pain allows.
+When strength and control improve, exercises are prescribed to become more sport or function specific.

 In runners or sports that involve running dynamic pelvic control, stride length and lower limb positioning can also be assessed via slow motion video analysis and tips on running cues that off load the tendon can be given.